-- 6 Press a to start the plan.
+- 6 Press START to start the plan.

 - 7 If necessary, select Yes to enable course navigation.

-- 8 Press a to start the activity timer.
+- 8 Press START to start the activity timer.

 1 Target split pace

-2 Current split pace Completion progress for the split
+2 Current split pace

-3
+3 Completion progress for the split

 4 Distance remaining in the split

 5 Overall time ahead of or behind your target time